 Still, Paolo knows me well and pushed just as hard as I did to get a bathtub in our home.
 Having never owned a home or done a renovation before, we simply had no idea a bathtub could cost 8,000€.

 The bathtub that was proposed to us, was selected because it could be tailored to fit the space we had and it would work as the shower as well.
 That and it’s a lovely Corian jewel, take a look.

-While I love the look with the built-in shelves, it costs more and frankly we don’t have the space.
+While I love the look of the built-in shelves, it costs more, and frankly, we don’t have the space.
 So we’re going with a simple, white bathtub.
 Like the NIC bathtub, this one will be custom.
-The interior tub portion will be a cast to size.
+The interior tub portion will be cast to size.
 The exterior shell of the tub will be built and installed on site.
 Sort of like this!

 If you’re on the lookout for more Italian Home Renovation blogs I recommend checking out Almost Fiorentina (Insta featured above).

 Making this switch alone is saving Paolo and I around 5,000€.
 It’s not that I don’t believe design is important.
 It’s not that I don’t want to bathe in a beautiful Corian shell, I do!
 The problem is that I can do the math.
 5,000€ invested over 20 years (assuming a 7% annual interest) is around 20,000€ give or take.
 This is why, we’re not taking a bath, on the custom bathtub we’re installing.

 With our Italian home renovation, we’re quickly learning whatever we assume something is going to cost that we need to double it.
 Still, anywhere we see a chance to save real money, you can bet we’re looking for it.
 Line by line before we approve any invoice.